Planning to visit St Peters Basilica Rome? Find out the best way to visit this amazing church!

 Be very sure you have seen all you want to see before you leave.
 As I said above, the lines to get in are long, and once you exit, you will have to stand in line all over again if you decide to go back!

 There is no place to eat INSIDE of St Peters Basilica Rome.
 There are cafeterias inside the Vatican Museums, but that is a completely separate building and visit.
+There is also a cafe up on the roof if you climb the dome, but it's got limited choices of course.

 There are a lot of very touristy places right around the basilica.
 For someplace more authentic, walk just a bit farther away.